C2MA-workshop/c2ma-docs/README.md

 ![settings](./images/project-settings-new-token.png)

-Enter a Name and pcik Editor for "Access role for project" pick Editor and then click Create
+Enter a Name and pick Editor for "Access role for project" pick Editor and then click Create

 ![settings](./images/project-settings-new-token-values.png)